Kerry Carpenter Preview, Player Props: Tigers vs. Cubs

 Kerry Carpenter At The Plate

-- Carpenter has driven home a run in 28 games this year (34.6%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on five occasions..
+- In 35.4% of his games this year, Carpenter has had at least one RBI.
+He's picked up more than one in 15.9% and driven in three or more of his team's runs in five contests.

-- He has scored in 31 of 81 games this season, and more than once 7 times.
+- In 39.0% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (9.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.